- Search The Registry

 - My Account

 The country was renamed the People’s Republic of Benin in 1975.
-Benin combines three areas which had distinctly different political systems and ethnicities prior to French colonial control.
-In 1958, France granted autonomy to the Republic of Dahomey, and full independence two years later, which is celebrated each year as Independence Day, a national holiday.
+Benin combines three areas with distinctly different political systems and ethnicities before French colonial control.
+In 1958, France granted autonomy to the Republic of Dahomey, and full independence two years later, celebrated each year as Independence Day, a national holiday.
 The president who led the country to independence was Hubert Maga.